Mirazul62/Jenkins-GitHub-Integration-Send-Mail-Notification-to-Last-Committer-Email/README.md

 In this project, we will integrated Github repository with Jenkins and send mail automatically to Github committer if build failed.

-## Built With
+## Requirements

-To do it we need to install Jenkins in our local Machine.
+* jenkins is needed to be installed in local machine

 ## Getting Started